 Setup Wizard

-The setup wizard will guide you through the entire multilingual setup process and prepare your website for translation.
+The setup wizard will guide you through the whole multilanguage setup process and preparing your website for translation:

 Step 1 – The first wizard option (Languages), is where you will add the languages you need.
 Choose your Default language.
 This is your primary language for your existing website content.